lizhanmit/java-design-patterns/README.md

 }
 ```

-It is bad that the LightBulb class is hardcoded in ElectricPowerSwitch.
+It is bad that the `LightBulb` class is hardcoded in `ElectricPowerSwitch`.
 A switch should not be tied to a bulb.
 It should be able to turn on and off other appliances and devices too.

 **Good Approach**